 Arrhythmias are a common problem in adults with congenital heart disease.
 The Cardiac Electrophysiology Service is directed by Dr. Hasan Garan, a world-renowned expert in the management of complex atrial and ventricular arrhythmias.
 Our electrophysiology laboratories are equipped with state of the art mapping and ablation systems, including CARTO and non-contact mapping, stereotaxis, radiofrequency and cryoablation.
 Our pacemaker/ICD Program has extensive experience with the use of the implantable defibrillator in congenital heart disease patients.
 Patients requiring both surgical repair and arrhythmia management are often candidates for combined congenital heart and arrhythmia surgery.

 The cardiac surgical program at Columbia's Schneeweiss Adult Congenital Heart Center is one of the finest in the world and is an integral part of the cardiac surgical program at the New York Presbyterian Hospital.
-Our congenital heart surgeons, Dr. Jan Quaegebeur, Dr. Emile Bacha, and Dr. Jonathan Chen practice exclusively congenital heart disease surgery in both children and adults.
+Our congenital heart surgeons, Dr. Jan Quaegebeur and Dr. Emile Bacha practice exclusively congenital heart disease surgery in both children and adults.
 Our surgeons have done pioneering work in the surgical treatment of d-transposition of the great arteries, Ebstein's anomaly, the Ross operation, and pulmonary valve replacement with right ventricular reconstruction.
 Our cardiac transplantation program is the largest in the United States and one of the most experienced Centers for transplantation in patients with complex congenital heart disease.

 Diagnostic imaging studies are essential to the management of adults with congenital heart disease.
 Proper use of available imaging modalities including echocardiography, cardiac MRI, CT angiography, and cardiac catheterization ensures precise anatomic and functional diagnosis.
 At the Schneeweiss Center, echocardiography, cardiac MRI, and cardiac catheterization are performed in laboratories dedicated to congenital heart disease.